coatyio/coaty-js/docs/man/developer-guide.md

 the above log methods is called.
 The controller first creates a `Log` object with appropriate property values and passes it to this method before advertising it.
-You can overwrite this method to additionally set certain properties (such as `Log.hostname` or `Log.logLabels`) or to add extra property-value pairs to the `Log` object.
+You can overwrite this method to additionally set certain properties (such as `Log.hostname` or `Log.logLabels`).
 For example, a Node.js agent could add the hostname to the `Log` object like this:

 ```ts
 import { hostname } from "os";